Big news for Pennsylvania!

 This long-awaited change levels the playing field for Pennsylvania taxpayers and non-residents with property in Pennsylvania.
 Section 1031 requires all proceeds to be reinvested in like-kind replacement property, or tax is due.
 Under current law, sellers of Pennsylvania property owed income tax on their gain regardless of whether they were effecting a 1031 exchange.
 To make matters worse, when exchanging, 1031 exchange funds could not be used to pay the Pennsylvania income tax without triggering federal capital gains.
 The only way to avoid the federal tax is to take the funds out of pocket.

-Like-kind exchanges are an invaluable tool that encourages reinvestment, creates jobs, and helps grow the economy.
-It also paves the way for more commercial development from non-resident investors.
+Like-kind exchanges are an invaluable tool that encourage reinvestment, create jobs, and help grow the economy.
+They also pave the way for more commercial development from non-resident investors.

 This new law is effective on exchanges initiated beginning January 1, 2023.
 Unfortunately, the Pennsylvania income tax will be due on all exchanges initiated in 2022.